Find Affordable College Courses

 After completing their Undergraduate Certificate, medical assisting graduates from Lincoln Tech - Melrose Park carry an average student debt load of $12,510.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $69.

-A rank of #3 on this year’s list means City Colleges of Chicago - Malcolm X College is a great place for allied health and medical assisting services students working on their undergraduate certificate.
+Out of the 36 schools in Illinois that were part of this year’s ranking, City Colleges of Chicago - Malcolm X College landed the # 3 spot on the list.
 Malcolm X College is a moderately-sized public school located in the large city of Chicago.

 Of the 119 students majoring in medical assisting at Malcolm X College, 13% are male and 87% are female.